ceenaa/KAN/README.md

 ## Results
 The training process outputs the loss at each epoch.
 A decreasing loss value typically indicates that the model is learning and improving its predictions.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this software, provided that the original copyright notice and this permission notice are included in all copies or substantial portions of the software.